Circassians: Turkey

+Cyprus

 Cyprus Circassians had settled in Cyprus during the Memluk period.
 However these were mainly members of Memluk Army and majority of them left the island during the Venetian period.
 Even though, Circassians have arrived to the island during the Ottoman Empire from Caucasus by ships and they settled Limasol Circassian Farm (Cerkez Ciftlik) and villages of Larnaca; Arsos (Yiğitler), Vuda, Tremetousa (Erdemli), Paralimni in October 1864.
 Cypriot Circassians had joined the Turkish Cypriot Community and some of them the Greek Cypriot Community.
 Although they lost their original language and culture, they still view themselves as Circassian.

 Syria

 Circassians play a major role in the history of Syria.
 In Syria, they settled mainly in the Golan Heights.
 Prior to the Six-Day War of 1967, the Adyghe people – then estimated at 30,000 in number – were the majority group in the Golan Heights region.
 The most prominent settlement in the Golan was the town of Quneitra.
 Estimates of the total number of Circassians in Syria range from 50,000 and 100,000.
 In 2013, as tensions between the Baath government and the opposition forces escalated, Syrian Circassians said they were exploring returning to Circassia.
 Circassians from different parts of Syria, such as Damascus, have moved back to the Golan Heights, which they believed would be safer.
 Some refugees have been reportedly killed by shelling.
 Circassians have lobbied the Russian and Israeli governments to help evacuate refugees from Syria; Russia has issued some visas.